1337joe/du-mocks/README.md

 * The start and end blocks should match on method signatures.
 * `slot1` indicates what slot should receive the code (other options besides a numbered slot are `library`, `system`, and `unit`).
-* `statusChanged(status)` must match the method signature of the handler you want to create.
+* `onStatusChanged(status)` must match the method signature of the handler you want to create.
 If in doubt create one in-game and export the configuration to clipboard, then paste in notepad to examine it.
 * Arguments to be passed in follow the method signature (optionally indictaed by a colon), and should be separated by spaces or commas in the case of multiple arguments.

 ## Progress